scikit-hep/awkward/README.md

 See the [Getting started](https://awkward-array.org/doc/main/getting-started/index.html) documentation on [awkward-array.org](https://awkward-array.org) for an introduction, including a [no-install demo](https://awkward-array.org/doc/main/getting-started/try-awkward-array.html) you can try in your web browser.

+# Getting help

+   * View the documentation on [awkward-array.org](https://awkward-array.org/).
+   * Report bugs, request features, and ask for additional documentation on [GitHub Issues](https://github.com/scikit-hep/awkward/issues).
+   * If you have a "How do I...?" question, start a [GitHub Discussion](https://github.com/scikit-hep/awkward/discussions) with category "Q&A".
+   * Alternatively, ask about it on [StackOverflow with the [awkward-array] tag](https://stackoverflow.com/questions/tagged/awkward-array).
+Be sure to include tags for any other libraries that you use, such as Pandas or PyTorch.
+   * To ask questions in real time, try the Gitter [Scikit-HEP/awkward-array](https://gitter.im/Scikit-HEP/awkward-array) chat room.

 # Installation

 Awkward Array can be installed from [PyPI](https://pypi.org/project/awkward) using pip: